mundra-aman/minimal-mistakes/_pages/business.md

 {% capture notice-2 %}
-#### New Site Features
+#### It doesn’t matter if you’re running a solo venture or a billion-dollar brand.
+Take any one of these five factors away, and you don’t have a business — you have something else.

 * You can now have cover images on blog pages
 * Drafts will now auto-save while writing

-It doesn’t matter if you’re running a solo venture or a billion-dollar brand.
-Take any one of these five factors away, and you don’t have a business — you have something else.

 * A venture that doesn’t create value for others is a hobby.
 * A venture that doesn’t attract attention is a flop.